Giorgos-P/HashGraphBFT/README.md

 ## About
 Implementation of Hashgraph Byzantine Fault tolerance algorithm in Go programming language with ZeroMQ framework.

-Based on:
+<p>Based on: <br>
-"The Hashgraph Protocol: Efficient Asynchronous BFT for High-Throughput Distributed Ledgers" by Leemon Baird and Atul Luykx.
+"The Hashgraph Protocol: Efficient Asynchronous BFT for High-Throughput Distributed Ledgers" <br>
+by Leemon Baird and Atul Luykx.<p>

 ## Installation
 ### Golang